How to Shave Safely with Acne-Prone Skin: Causes of Razor Irritation and How to Prevent It

 The Right Mindset

-The goal is not a perfectly smooth shave.
+The goal is not a perfectly smooth shave—it's to protect your skin.

-Even if a little stubble remains, healthy-looking skin creates a better impression.
+Even if a little stubble remains, healthy-looking skin creates a better overall impression.

 Summary